hkirk/swtafp-slides/slides/05/05-efficiency.md

 * Accumulation is much faster than continuation based
     * Even more visible compared to iterative methods
-* Continuations can handle deeper recursion
+* Continuations will work in all places

 ----